-Applicants will be formally notified in December 2022 as to whether their application has been successful.
+Applicants will be formally notified in May 2024 as to whether their application has been successful.
 It is an applicant's responsibility to ensure all contact details are up to date.

-25. How will applications be assessed?
+7.4.2 How will applications be assessed?

 Applications are assessed for eligibility and against merit selection criteria.
-Please refer to the 'Assessment process' section of this guidelines document for more detailed information.
+Please refer to '4.
+Assessment process' for more detailed information.

-26. What happens if my application is successful?
+7.4.3 What happens if my application is successful?

-All applicants will be notified of the outcome of their application in December 2022.
+All applicants will be notified of the outcome of their application in May 2024.